imixs/imixs-cloud/doc/LONGHORN.md

 **Note:** the acccessMOdes and the storage capacity in the PV must match the PVC definition

+### Replica Node Level Soft Anti-Affinity

+The Longhorn flag *node level soft anti-affinity* allows the Longhorn Manager the scheduling on nodes with existing healthy replicas of the same volume.
+Per default this flag is set to 'false'.
+Enabling this flag will increase the availability on small clusters with only 3 nodes.
+Find more about this option [here](https://longhorn.io/docs/1.1.0/references/settings/#replica-node-level-soft-anti-affinity).

+### Volume Attachment Recovery Policy

+The Longhorn flag *Attachment Recovery Policy* defines the  action when a Volume is stuck with a Deployment Pod on a failed node.
+The option *immediate* will recover the Volume Attachment from the failed node as soon as there are pending replacement pods available.
+This may increase the availibility of volumes in small clusters with only 3 nodes.
+Find more about this option [here](https://longhorn.io/docs/1.1.0/references/settings/#volume-attachment-recovery-policy).

 ## Known Problems

 There is also a [forum](https://forums.rancher.com/c/longhorn) to discuss questions with the longhorn community.
 Some known problems and how you can handle them is listed below: